Women’s Foundation Awards $300,000 in Grants to Support Future Economic Prosperity for Minnesota Girls

-(June 29—Minneapolis) The Women’s Foundation of Minnesota has awarded 20 multi-year grants and three planning grants totaling $300,000 to nonprofit organizations through its girlsBEST (girls Building Economic Success Together) Fund.
-The sixth cohort of girlsBEST grantee-partners are receiving the second year of a multi-year grant through girlsBEST.
-Multi-year grants are renewed for up to three years, based on an annual grant review and progress towards goals.
+The Women’s Foundation of Minnesota has awarded 20 multi-year grants and three planning grants totaling $300,000 to nonprofit organizations through its girlsBEST (girls Building Economic Success Together) Fund.
+This grant represents the sixth cohort of girlsBEST grantee-partners who are receiving the first of a multi-year grant from girlsBEST.
+Multi-year grants will be renewed for up to three years, based on an annual grant review and approval of progress towards goals.
 Seed grants, awarded to support planning, are limited to one year.
-The grant period for this funding is June 15, 2021, to June 14, 2022.
+The grant period is June 15, 2020, to June 14, 2021.

-In 2020, WFMN shifted all grantmaking to general operations to allow organizations greater flexibility in a time of uncertainty and heightened need in response to the emergent needs of communities impacted by the COVID-19 pandemic and racial injustice.
-In response to the many ways in which many grantee-partner organizations have been leading as first-responders in a crisis, general operations grants allow community partners to be responsive and flexible to address the rapidly changing needs in this environment.
-Further, as WFMN accelerates its commitment to racial justice, we are listening to communities and organizations most impacted and investing in increasing organizational capacity and healing spaces and services dedicated to Black women and girls and additional communities of color.
+In response to the disparities highlighted amid COVID-19 and the additional ways in which many grantee-partner organizations are leading as first-responders in a crisis, the grants support general operations to allow grantee-partners to be more responsive and flexible to address the rapidly changing needs in this environment.
+Further, as WFMN accelerates its commitment to racial justice, we are listening to communities and organizations most impacted and investing in healing spaces and services dedicated to Black women and girls and additional communities of color.

 Centro Tyrone Guzman (Minneapolis) | $14,000 — To support Jóvenes Latinas al Poder which provides tools and opportunities to Latina teen girls and femme-identifying youth to exercise their leadership and collective power to advocate for justice, inclusion, and equity.
 Centro Tyrone Guzman helps Latina girls gain confidence in their ability to lead and advocate through self-confidence building, establishing professional networks, and preparing them for post-secondary education and career success.